YatterOfficial/Yatter.Invigoration/README.md

 - be collectively deployed to achieve Facade pattern
 - be lineally ordered to achive Adapter pattern
 - be dynamically selected to achieve Factory pattern
+- differentiate between objects, and the actions that objects are subject to

 *Invigorators* are particularly useful when: